xyteam/AutoBDD-example/README.md

 The project will pull the two open-source docker images respectively and automatically.

-* **xyteam/autobdd-run**: For running test in headless mode.
+* **xyteam/autobdd-run**: For running BDD test in headless mode.

-* **xyteam/autobdd-dev**: For developing and visualized debugging through ssh and vnc.
+* **xyteam/autobdd-dev**: For visualizing, developing and debugging BDD test through ssh and vnc.

-In order to pull the docker image the first time, you may need register a free account with docker hub and run docker login:
+In order to pull the docker image the first time, you may need to register a free account with docker hub and run docker login:
 ```
 docker login
 ```